vsmash/nodemaiass/docs/workflow.md

 ### Automatic Constant Generation

-If `MAIASS_VERSION_CONSTANT` is not specified, MAIASSNODE generates it from your path:
+If `MAIASS_VERSION_CONSTANT` is not specified, MAIASS generates it from your path:

 ```bash
 # Plugin Examples: